achliopa/udemy_Microservices/readme.md

 - event serialization? => write code for concurrency

 We will now learn the correct way for production grade apps

+code duplication: build a central NPM lib for reusable code picture the flow of events: define all events in shared lib hard to remember event properties: use typescript hard to test event flows: write as many tests as possible machine is struglisng with k8s: run on cloud
+concurrency: use code to solve it

+### Lecture 106.
+App Overview

+Ticketing App

+* users can list a ticket for an event (concert, sports) for sale
+* other users can purchase the ticket
+* any user can list tickets for sale and purchase tickets
+* when a user attempts to purchase a ticket, the ticket is locked for 15 minutes. the user has 15 minutes to enter payment info
+* while locked no other user can purchase the ticket. after 15 mins the ticket is unlocked
+* ticket prices can be edited if unlocked

+Resource Types

+User:{ email: string; password: string }
+Order: { userId: User.id ; status: enum ;  ticketId: Ticket.id ; expiresAt: Date }
+Ticket: { title: string ; price: number ; userId: User.id ; order.Id: Order.id }
+Charge: { orderId: Order.id ; status: enum ; amount: number; stripeId: string ; stripeRefundId: string }

 ## Section 25: [Appendix B] - Basics of Typescript